Delhi's Air Pollution Likely to Enter 'Emergency' Zone Today; Odd-Even Comes Back After Break

 New Delhi: A dip in wind speed and the temperature has brought back pollutants in Delhi air on Tuesday and the situation may enter ‘Emergency Zone’ today, said System of Air Quality and Weather Forecasting And Research (SAFAR), the government’s air quality monitor.
 On Tuesday, a minimum temperature of 11.7-degree Celsius was recorded.
-The AQI reading in Greater Noida, Faridabad, Noida hovered in the ‘severe’ zone even at 6 am.
+The Air Quality Index (AQI) reading in Greater Noida, Faridabad, Noida hovered in the ‘severe’ zone even at 6 am.

 According to the Central Pollution Control Bureau (CPCB), Delhi’s overall air quality index (AQI) read 425 at 4 pm and 437 at 9 pm on Tuesday.
 It was 360 at 4 pm on Monday.